oboki/sqlfluff-formatter/README.md

 ### Configuration Not Applied

-1. Check that `.sqlfluff` exists in the right location
+1. Check that `.sqlfluff` exists in workspace root or home directory
-2. Verify the configuration file format
+2. Verify the configuration file format (INI format, not JSON)
-3. Try specifying explicit `configPath` in settings
+3. Check file permissions to ensure it's readable

 ## Common Sqlfluff Rules